 3.4 Availability of Service.
-Notwithstanding anything to the contrary stated herein, the Supplier acknowledges and agrees that the availability of the Service is subject to the availability of connection services to and within the Internet and to other network functions within and around the Internet and that the Internet, by its nature, is not fault-tolerant and C2FO shall not have any liability for any breach of any representation, warranty or covenant of this Agreement that arises out of or relates to the unavailability of such connection services and other network functions for whatever reason.
+Supplier acknowledges and agrees that the availability of the Service is subject to the availability of connection services and functions to and within the Internet and that the Internet is not fault-tolerant.
+Accordingly, C2FO shall not have any liability for any breach of any representation, warranty or covenant of this Agreement that arises out of or relates to the unavailability of such connection services and other network functions for whatever reason.

 3.5 Modification of Service.
-The Supplier understands and agrees that C2FO may modify the Service, their names, or the manner in which the Service are made available, and that those modifications may create differences in how the Supplier accesses the Service.
-The Supplier further understands and agrees that, upon reasonable advance written notice to the Supplier, C2FO reserves the right to replace any of the Service with services offering the same or more functionality than its predecessor.
+The Supplier understands and agrees that C2FO may modify the Service, their names, or the manner in which the Service is made available, and that those modifications may create differences in how the Supplier accesses the Service.
+The Supplier further understands and agrees that, upon reasonable advance written notice to the Supplier, C2FO reserves the right to replace any of the Service.

 3.7 Indemnity.
 The Supplier shall indemnify, defend and hold harmless C2FO and its directors, officers, members, managers and employees from and against all claims, actions, liabilities, losses, expenses, damages and costs (including reasonable attorneys’ fees), that may at any time be incurred by reason of claim from any third party arising out of or relating to a breach of this Agreement by the Supplier; any claim from a Buyer arising out of the Supplier’s use or misuse of the Service, or any claim that is inconsistent with a Supplier’s representations or warranties to C2FO contained in this Agreement.